EmoFlowView Articles

 What does the opposite emotion say?

 Picture the emotion opposite to yours - you don't need to find it on the wheel, just imagine it.
 The opposite hints at what's missing now: the opposite of fear is the ability to stand your ground; of sadness, the felt sense that something still matters; of powerlessness, the lived sense that your actions count; of loneliness, real contact.
-In EmoFlow, the app makes this pairing for you.
+In EmoFlow-AI, the app makes this pairing for you.

 4. 4